 This is a fantastic and relaxing way to spend a day or maybe a few on board a sail boat.

-Alternatively, you can book your very own private speed boat tour.
+Alternatively, you can book your very own private speed boat to explore Phang Nga Bay.

 Or if you don't mind you can join other like minded travellers on a speedboat tour, this type of tour usually include transfers to and from your hotel, a visit to the Pearl Farm, then onto the spectacular Hong Island and James Bond Island.

 Enjoy an all inclusive lunch on Koh Pannyi before heading off for some fun activities like swimming and snorkeling at Khai Nok Island or Naka Yai Island.

-As you can see we have enjoyed many repeat visits and can highly recommend a day trip to Phang Nga Bay for all age groups, especially if you are traveling with kids.
+As you can see we have enjoyed many repeat visits and can highly recommend a day trip to Phang Nga for all age groups, especially if you are traveling with kids.

-The kids will be kept busy with fun things to do and so many interesting things to see that they will want to return to the bay again and again.
+The kids will be kept busy with fun things to do and so many interesting things to see that they will want to return to the bay again.